stungeye/Programming-1-Notes/docs/07-openframeworks-basics/06-further-reading.md

     // Map the mouse y position to a 1 to 1.2 range. double scaleFactor = ofMap(ofGetMouseY(), 0, ofGetHeight(), 1, 1.2);

-    // Draw 100 circles of increasing size and rotation. for (auto i = 0; i < 100; ++i) {
+    // Draw 100 squares of increasing size and rotation. for (auto i = 0; i < 100; ++i) {
         // The x position of the mouse mapped 0-20 sets the rotation. ofRotateZDeg(rotation);